bcweeks/Skelevision/README.md

 ### Training

 To train a new model from scratch, we require 1) an annotation file in COCO format (a sample is provided in this repository) and 2) a folder of training images.
-To reproduce the pretrained model provided, extract the synthetic, augmented training set at data/oct_2021_train.zip it to data/oct_2021_train/.
+To reproduce the pretrained model provided, extract the synthetic, augmented training set at data/oct_2021_train.zip to data/oct_2021_train/.
 The special training set contains synthetic images.
 After training, one can use predict.py to run the predictions on a folder of specimen images.

 Run the training script like this.